liangstein/ByteNet-Keras/README.md

 </p>

 ## Translation effects
-The comparisons between Google translations are listed below, right now the model is good at translating short sentences.
+The comparisons to Google translations are listed below, right now the model is good at translating short sentences.
 Perhaps a max-length of 200 is too long, and training the sequences on batches based on varying lengths is necessary.

 |English Sentence|Translated Sentence|Google Translated|
 |----------------|-------------------|-----------------|